Jaren Jackson Jr. NBA Playoffs Player Props: Grizzlies vs. Lakers

-The Memphis Grizzlies, Jaren Jackson Jr. included, square off versus the Los Angeles Lakers at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+Jaren Jackson Jr. could make a big impact for the Memphis Grizzlies at 7:30 PM on Wednesday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this article we will break down Jackson's prop bets, using stats to help you make good predictions.
+With prop bets in place for Jackson, let's look at some stats and trends to assist you in making good predictions.

 Jaren Jackson Jr. Prop Bets vs. the Lakers